 Keep moving

-Doing a low to moderate intensity exercise is advised.
+Doing low to moderate-intensity exercise is advised.
 We usually suggest brisk walking, jogging, cycling, and light weight exercises.
-Working out before Iftar or 2-3 hours afterwards is highly recommended to avoid any gastrointestinal disturbances and to regulate energy levels.
+Working out before Iftar or 2-3 hours afterward is highly recommended to avoid any gastrointestinal disturbances and to regulate energy levels.

 Wishing you and your loved ones